sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-create-an-faq-page/index.md

 We’ll need a title for the page, as well as a description.
 This is what users will read first when entering the FAQ page, so let’s make it descriptive.
-We’ll have the title be “Saunatime FAQ”, referring to the name of the marketplace, set the title as “Section title (H1)” and have the ingress content be “Here you can find answers to the most common questions about Saunatime”.
+We’ll have the title be Biketribe FAQ”, referring to the name of the marketplace, set the title as “Section title (H1)” and have the ingress content be “Here you can find answers to the most common questions about Biketribe.
 Let’s not add a call to action; we’ll use one in a later Section, though.

 When it comes to the background, we’ll set up a background image.
 That means that for ‘Section appearance’, we will select ‘Custom’, we’ll